OpenStack Keypair: How to Create One to Enhance Your VM Security

-One way to bolster security on your OpenStack cloud is to set up security options that go beyond password-based authentication when you create a new instance.
-The most common way is to use the OpenStack Dashboard, Horizon, to set up public/private key pairs to properly protect the instance at launch time.
+One way to bolster security on your OpenStack cloud is to set up security options that go beyond password-based user authentication when you create a new instance (be it an image or storage volume).
+The most common way is to use the OpenStack Dashboard, Horizon, to set up a public/private OpenStack keypair to properly protect the instance at launch time.

-Public/private key pairs work by keeping the public key on the server, and the private key on your local workstation.
+A Public/private OpenStack keypair works by keeping the public key on the server, and the private key on your local workstation.
 Once the server has verified that the two keys match, a secure connection can be made.

-OpenStack can inject a public ssh key into an instance on launch, so that it’s ready for you the access using the private key.
+A public OpenStack ssh key can be injected into an instance on launch, so that it's ready for you to access using the private key.
 If you then set up ssh to deny password authentication and instead require the key, you give your instance a much stronger layer of security.

-Now let’s look at how to set up key pairs in OpenStack.
-Basically, there are three steps: create a key pair, add it to an instance, and modify it for increased security.
+Now let's look at how to set up an OpenStack keypair.
+Basically, there are three steps in OpenStack: create keypair entries, add it to an instance, and modify it for increased security.
+Let’s get started!

 - Click “Compute” under the “Project” option in the Horizon left-hand menu.